Abby Brammell

 Abby Brammell (born March 19, 1979) is an American television and stage actress.

-Early life and education

-Brammell was born in Kentucky and raised in San Antonio, Texas, where she graduated from Churchill High School in 1997.
-She graduated from the Carnegie Mellon University drama school in 2001.

 Career

-Brammell has had recurring roles on Six Feet Under, The Shield, Push, Nevada, and Star Trek: Enterprise.
+Brammell has had recurring roles on Six Feet Under; The Shield; Push, Nevada; and Star Trek: Enterprise.
 In 2004, she received good reviews for her performance as Sabina Spielrein in the North American premier of Christopher Hampton's play, The Talking Cure, at the Mark Taper Forum in Los Angeles.

 From 2006 to 2009, she appeared in The Unit as army wife Tiffy Gerhardt.
 She also appeared in NCIS season 8 episode three, "Short Fuse", as Marine Sergeant Heather Dempsey.